University of Technology Sydney

 Description

-In this studio, students learn core skills and knowledge in the areas of site analysis, client engagement, domestic typologies, and space planning.
-Students incorporate these skills with the research techniques and design methods from their previous studio into cohesive design projects.
-With a strong emphasis on adaptive reuse, co-living and ‘living and working’ scenarios, this studio offers an opportunity to learn to experiment in thinking and practice as a means of developing one’s design approach.
+Students incorporate practical design skills with critical research techniques, and work towards developing cohesive design projects.
+With a strong emphasis on adaptive reuse, co-working and ‘living and working’ scenarios, the studio engages with and responds to the prominent global inhabitation practices.
+As such, it offers an opportunity to learn and experiment in thinking and practice as means of developing one’s own design approach.

-The design project constitutes the primary vehicle for learning and development throughout the Interior Architecture program.
-This subject comprises of lectures, and design tutorials.
-The lectures and tutorials unpack contemporary and historical case studies, and theoretical frameworks concerning domestic typologies.
+A single design project constitutes the primary vehicle for learning and development throughout the subject.
+The subject comprises of interactive lectures, weekly tutorials and design studios.
+Lectures and tutorials unpack contemporary and historical case studies, and theoretical frameworks concerning primarily domestic typologies.

 Design projects are framed within a theoretical discourse and developed within the design environment.
 Projects within the design tutorials build spatial intelligence and innovative approaches to design through thoughtful and rigorous individual design processes.
-Students work alongside studio leaders to incorporate specific knowledge from the lectures through a combination of iterative modelling, drawings, and sketch design development in a weekly 'pin-up and present' format.
+Students work alongside studio leaders to incorporate specific knowledge from the lectures through a combination of iterative modelling, drawings, and sketch design developments in a weekly ‘pin up and present’ studio format.

 Subject learning objectives (SLOs)